Understanding Mental Health Stigma and Discrimination

 Mental health problems can be hard for anyone to cope with but it can be made worse by having to deal with stigma and discrimination from others.

 It can lead people into believing that they aren't capable of things such as getting a job, or going into further education.
-This can result in them withdrawing, feeling frustrated, angry, experience low self esteem and lack of confidence in their future.
+This can result in them withdrawing, feeling frustrated, angry, experience low self-esteem and lack of confidence in their future.
 As a result many are at risk of defeating their own personal goals and ambitions.
-Everyone has the right to lead a fulfilled life and people who intimidate others or make them feel worthless need to be challenged.

 Prejudice can also stir up emotional responses such as fear or anger towards the people who are being stigmatised.
 These judgemental preconceptions endorse negative stereotypes which can have a major impact on someone who experiences mental health problems.
 These attitudes can have a major impact on people's lives - making them feel bad about themselves.